GPII/common-terms-registry/express/api/ctr.md

     + updated (optional, string) ...
 Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only records updated at or after this time are returned.
     + offset (optional, string) ...
 The number of records to skip in the list of results.
 Used for pagination.
     + limit (optional, string) ...
 The number of records to return.
 Used for pagination.
+    + versions (optional, boolean) ...
+Whether or not to display the full version history for this record (including any unpublished drafts).
+Defaults to "false".

 + Response 200 (application/records+json)
     + Headers